isdsucph/isds2024/src/content/page/practical.md

 You have two options of being assigned to a group.
 The first is that you report the group to us and where all members consent.
 The second option is that if we have not heard from you then you will be assigned to a group by us.
 We will communicate the groups to you on the first day.
 Details about the two options for assignment is found below.

-1. In order to pre-register a group ***only one*** member should write an email to [me](mailto:felix.chopra@econ.ku.dk) expressing this.
+1. In order to pre-register a group ***only one*** member should write an email to [[Hjalte Fejerskov Boas (HFB)](https://www.hjalteboas.com/)](mailto:hfb@econ.ku.dk) expressing this.
 The deadline for sending the information is Thursday, July 27 at 12.00.
 The email should only say that all members consented.
 In order to be valid all group members must be recipients of the email using their KU email.
 Groups of only two people have the option of joining another group of two new people as this course has a broad group of students.
 The groups will be used for handing in Assignments 1 and 2 and the final exam projects, see below.
 If you are too few people in the group we will reassign you to another group.
 2. If you do not have a pre-registered group or are two in a pre-registered group and explicitly note in the e-mail that you are looking for more members, we will randomly assign you to other students who performed similar in Assignment 0, see below.

 ## Mandatory assignments